Northwest University (United States): Recent history

 On August 14, 2007, the General Contractor released the Certificate of Occupancy for the Health and Sciences Center (HSC).
 The HSC serves as the home for the Mark and Huldah Buntain School of nursing as well as the University Science Department's chemistry, biology, environmental studies, and physics labs.
 The Northwest University Board of Directors unanimously supported the priority of the funding plan for the HSC, the largest fundraising program attempted by the university.
 Dr. Don Argue, the university president at the time, spearheaded the vision for the HSC.
-On May 8, 2009, Northwest University formally recognized the former president and current Chancellor for his efforts by naming the building The Donald H. Argue Health and Sciences Center. “’The new Health and Sciences Center has surpassed our expectations, and we had very high hopes,’ stated Dan Neary, Northwest's Executive Vice President. ’The classrooms and the laboratories have been a tremendous boost to both our science and our nursing programs.
+On May 8, 2009, Northwest University formally recognized the former president and current Chancellor for his efforts by naming the building The Donald H. Argue Health and Sciences Center. "'The new Health and Sciences Center has surpassed our expectations, and we had very high hopes,' stated Dan Neary, Northwest's Executive Vice President.
+'The classrooms and the laboratories have been a tremendous boost to both our science and our nursing programs.
 But even more, this building has become a popular site for conferences, meetings, and receptions.
-It has quickly become an integral part of our campus, and it’s difficult to even remember what it was like here before the HSC was finished!’”
+It has quickly become an integral part of our campus, and it's difficult to even remember what it was like here before the HSC was finished!'"
 No new buildings or major renovations have taken place since Dr. Argue's departure.

 In 2008 Salem Bible College (SBC) located in Salem, Oregon merged with Northwest University to become Salem Bible College of Northwest University.

 In 2013, LEAP was renamed and expanded into the College of Adult and Professional Studies (CAPS).
 CAPS includes the Adult Evening Program, Church Partnership Program, Criminal Justice Program, Southern Idaho Extension Site, and Online Programs.
 The Adult Evening Program, Criminal Justice Program, and several extension sites have shrunk or closed.

 The Church Partnership Program is now being called Northwest Partnership Program, as of 2018.

 In 2020, facing declining numbers and a high turnover rate of deans in ministry, Northwest University cut tuition in half for ministry and theology majors.
 The program has yet to see an increase in numbers.

+In 2022, after circulating an anti-LGBTQ+ email to faculty and staff and reaffirming their strict lifestyle policies, Northwest University was added to the Campus Pride "Worst List" for LGBTQ+ folks.